Is your job search focused only using online job boards and social-mobile platforms?

 - Target specific people, industries, companies, and events for greater success uncovering opportunity by building your net-worth (i.e. net-work).

 Tip: Get connected!
-Referral to an internal champion at a company or job role of interest will leverage your impact and increase your chances for getting hired.
+Uncover a referral utilizing an internal champion at a company or job role of interest to leverage your impact and increase your chances for getting hired.
 Who do you know?

 Good companies are always looking for good people!
-Get found and get hired by making yourself known to others, volunteer, or simply show up to that next networking meetup in your area.
+GET FOUND.
+GET HIRED.™️ by making yourself known to others, volunteer, join a fitness program or simply show up to that next networking meetup in your area.
 Get out of the house!

 Your next contact may lead you to that key decision-maker when one of the following may occur…